FDA recalls Starbucks drink that may contain glass

 HARLINGEN, Texas (ValleyCentral) — More than 25,000 cases of Starbucks chilled vanilla Frappuccino’s were recalled across the United States, according to the FDA.

-According to the FDA, the reason for recall was due to the possible presence of a foreign object, specifically glass.
+According to the FDA, the reason for recall was due to presence of a foreign object, specifically glass.

 The recall is for the 13.7 Oz drinks, with exactly 25,200 cases recalled nationwide.
 The report states that there are 12 bottles per case.